What is Horner’s syndrome?

 Outlook / Prognosis

-The prognosis of Horner’s syndrome also depends on the underlying cause.
-The characteristic symptoms of Horner’s syndrome generally do not have a significant impact on the quality of life or vision.
-However, they may indicate the presence of a serious or even life-threatening illness that requires prompt medical attention.
+The prognosis (outlook) of Horner’s syndrome depends on the underlying cause.
+The characteristic symptoms of Horner’s syndrome generally don’t have a significant impact on your quality of life or vision.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy